 In 1984 she was asked to guide 35 South Dayton families in their endeavor to create a Reform Jewish synagogue in the Centerville area.
 Together they created Temple Beth Or.

 Along with her duties at the congregation, Rabbi Chessin speaks extensively in Dayton area universities, churches, synagogues and organizations on topics of Jewish interest.
 She also serves as a mentor to rabbinic students at the Hebrew Union College – Jewish Institute of Religion who are preparing for a career in the rabbinate.
 Additionally, she spends a several weeks each summer teaching Jewish youth at the Goldman Union Camp Institute in Zionsville, Indiana.

 She is known for her efforts to work with other synagogues and other faiths.
 Rabbi Chessin has received multiple awards during her career and is a recognized leader in the Dayton Jewish community.

-Rabbi Judy Chessin is married to Rabbi Michael Cook, Ph.D., who teaches at the Hebrew Union College.
+Rabbi Judy Chessin was married to Rabbi Michael Cook, Ph.D., z”l, who taught at the Hebrew Union College.
 Together they have two grown sons: Brett and Chad Chessin.